fguchelaar/jenkins-lightson/README.md

 A Node.js application to control Bluetooth LED lights with respect to jenkins' build states.

 To configure builds, you need to add configurations to the `config` variable in `index.js`.
+The keys in the config-dictionary are the uuid's of the lights.

 Example:

 ```JavaScript